hydracoc/CyberSecOps-Lab-ELK-Stack-Mythic-C2-osTicket-/README.md

 A hands-on cybersecurity project designed to simulate a real-world Security Operations Center (SOC) environment.
 This lab integrates various open-source tools to detect, investigate, and respond to simulated cyber threats, providing a comprehensive learning experience.

+A full walkthrough of this project into detail can be found on Stephen's MYDFIR Youtube Channel [here](https://www.youtube.com/watch?v=GWX19cpv21w&list=PLG6KGSNK4PuBb0OjyDIdACZnb8AoNBeq6)

 ## Cybersecurity Project Documentation

 **Project Title:**